manticoresoftware/manticoresearch/manual/Searching/Options.md

 This parameter noticeably affects per-query RAM and CPU usage.
 Values of 1,000 to 10,000 are generally fine, but higher limits must be used with care.
 Recklessly raising max_matches to 1,000,000 means that `searchd` will have to allocate and initialize 1-million-entry matches buffer for every query.
 That will obviously increase per-query RAM usage, and in some cases can also noticeably impact performance.

+See also [max_matches_increase_threshold](../Searching/Options.md#max_matches_increase_threshold), which can affect the behavior of the `max_matches` option.

 ### max_matches_increase_threshold

 Integer.
-Sets the threshold that max_matches can be increased to.
+Sets the threshold that `max_matches` can be increased to.
 Default is 16384.

-Manticore may increase max_matches to improve groupby and/or aggregation accuracy when pseudo_sharding is enabled and if it detects that the number of unique values of groupby attribute is less than this threshold.
+Manticore may increase `max_matches` to improve groupby and/or aggregation accuracy when `pseudo_sharding` is enabled and if it detects that the number of unique values of groupby attribute is less than this threshold.
 Loss of accuracy may occur when pseudo sharding executes the query in several threads or RT index performs parallel searches in disk chunks.
 See [disable_ps_threshold](../Searching/Options.md#disable_ps_threshold) for more details.

-If the number of unique values of groupby attribute is less than the treshold, max_matches will be set to this number.
-Otherwise, default max_matches will be used.
+If the number of unique values of groupby attribute is less than the treshold, `max_matches` will be set to this number.
+Otherwise, default `max_matches` will be used.

-If max_matches was set explicitly in query options, this threshold has no effect.
+If `max_matches` was set explicitly in query options, this threshold has no effect.

 Note that if this threshold is set too high, the result will be increased memory consumption and general performance degradation.